Home ยป Home Styling Tips ยป Imperfect Home Decor Ideas

 I’ve stuck to that and make sure every space includes a treasure from the past.
 Maybe it’s an antique metal paperweight, reclaimed barn wood shelf, or a family heirloom.

-2. Natural Elements
+2. Add Natural Elements

 Ok, we are looking for the raw, beautiful, and unpolished look of natural elements.
 I find that including this creates a connection that many spaces need.